 My purpose in writing this blog has always been twofold: firstly, to work towards (as far as I am able) a different type of therapy – an approach to depression, distress and anxiety that is engaged with the world rather than distant from it.
 The second purpose is to model this approach, develop it, ride the waves of instinct, and to work through my own material.
 If I succeed in keeping myself in the world, then that will support my method.
 If not – well, that’s information too.
 Carl Jung, in the letter I quoted in the first piece linked above, reminds the reader that his method works for him and him alone, that he cannot speak for what others would do.
 But if what I write here is of value to only one other person, then that is good enough.

 So no apologies: my desire is to bring back the instinctual as an equal partner to the intellectual.
 I love both, but they have been split in our culture, the instinctual held in contempt.
 Positive psychology is in charge: the broken, sick and vulnerable parts of ourselves are sanctioned, criminalised, marginalised and feared.
 I do not apologise for defending them, for pleading their case, for insisting on their legitimacy or for demanding that other voices are heard.
-Allowing the instinctual is not done through the tyranny of well-being, or from the deep listening and mindful focus that many cannot achieve, but from acknowledging the parts of our sickness that is created by the culture and by working through what remains.
+Allowing the instinctual is not done through the tyranny of well-being, or from the deep listening and mindful focus that many cannot achieve.
+Rather it is by acknowledging that our sickness originates in our culture.

 Love creates change

 Above all else, change is catalysed through love.
 I write often of the erotic: it contains sexual love but it is much greater, it is our connection to the world, it is in everything.
-Sometimes we are blessed enough to hear ‘I love you’, said with both humility and honesty, and an extraordinary thrill plays through the body to cock or cunt.
-Those are the words that bring the spring in the step, the cheery greeting, the glow and the poise of knowing – yes, knowing – that moment of acceptance in our bodies, whether it lasts a day or ten years.
+Sometimes we are blessed enough to hear ‘I love you’, said with both humility and honesty, and an extraordinary thrill plays through the body.
+Those are the words that bring a spring in the step and a cheery greeting.
+This is the glow and the poise of knowing – yes, knowing – that we are accepted, whether for a day or ten years.

 I am that sort of person despised as a miserablist, my enjoyment of a sunny day spoiled by thoughts of climate change.
 This is a snapshot and only one part, but my mood is one of mourning, as much for the missing parts of myself (the powerful, the zany, the childlike) as anything else.
 I will be walking and I am apprehensive of cyclists dinging their bells behind me so that I have to jump out of their way.
 If I want to pass someone in front of me I’ll say: “Morning” or “Excuse me”.
 Walkers don’t have personal bells to ping at people who walk more slowly, so why, I ask myself, should the power of speech abandon cyclists?
 I also acknowledge that I’m not feeling very well physically, my chest hurts, my legs ache, I’m tired, so I shall not be too self-critical.
 Only later in the walk, after I’m committed, do I discover that it is six miles – not far normally, but a lot when I’m sick.